datahub-project/datahub/metadata-ingestion/source_docs/azure-ad.md

 By default, a URL-encoded version of the full group name is used as the unique identifier (CorpGroupKey) and the raw "name" attribute is mapped as the display name that will appear in DataHub's UI.

 If this is not how you wish to map to DataHub group names, you can provide a custom mapping using the configurations options detailed below.
-Namely, `azure_response_to_groupname_attr` and `azure_response_to_groupname_regex`.
+Namely, `azure_ad_response_to_groupname_attr` and `azure_ad_response_to_groupname_regex`.

 #### Responses

 This connector also extracts basic group information from Azure.
-The following fields of the [Azure Group Response](https://docs.microsoft.com/en-us/graph/api/group-list?view=graph-rest-1.0&tabs=http#response-1) are extracted and mapped to the
+The following fields of the [Azure AD Group Response](https://docs.microsoft.com/en-us/graph/api/group-list?view=graph-rest-1.0&tabs=http#response-1) are extracted and mapped to the
 DataHub `CorpGroupInfo` aspect:

 - name